-While Pear Deck still saves responses automatically, the responses will not be displayed on the Projector View during a Student Paced activity.
-If you want to show the answers to the class later, simply turn off Student Paced, go back to the slide, and show responses.
+While Pear Deck still saves responses automatically, the responses are not be displayed on the Projector View during a Student-Paced activity.
+If you want to show the answers to the class later, simply turn off Student-Paced, go back to the slide on your Projector View, and show responses.

 Can I see what my students are working on in Student-Paced mode?

 You can see which slide students are on with the private Teacher Dashboard, a Premium feature.
 Check out the See what Students are Doing section above to learn more.

 Will it still work if I close my browser or turn off my device?

 Yes, you can close your browser or even turn off your device and it will still work!
 You choose when to end Student-Paced mode.
 To verify or manage the Session status, go to your Sessions menu and click on the 3-dots button.
 Click on the 3-dots button to update the status.
 It must be live before you can turn on Student-Paced.

 How long does a Student-Paced Session stay open/live?

 It stays live or in Student Paced mode as long as you want it to.
 However, Sessions that have seen no new student responses for 30 days are automatically archived regardless of their status.
 In that case, you can still find them in the Archived list on your Sessions page.
 If a teacher or student accesses an archived Session via its Projector, Dashboard, or Student Join link, the Session will be automatically restored and students will be able to join it again.